JJLongoria/aura-helper-sf/messages/ah.package.merge.md

 Option to create the Descructive XML file to deploy it before package file (delete files before deploy new changes insted delete files after deploy changes).

-# flags.by-type.summary

-Create Destructive XML file to delete files before deploy new changes.

-# flags.by-type.description

-Merge packages by type, that is, the package XML files into ine package xml file and destructive files into one destructive.
-Default option.

 # flags.ignore.summary

 Use ignore file to ignore metadata types.